 Financing is also available through CareCredit®, United Medical Credit and Advanced Care.

 For other Frequently Asked Questions regarding Chemical Peel visit our FAQ page

 Contact Us Today for a Consultation

-From a light exfoliation to reducing severe wrinkles, chemical peels offer many benefits for men and women in Southampton, Philadelphia County, Bucks County, Montgomery County and surrounding areas of Pennsylvania.
-Board certified plastic surgeon, Dr. Edward S. Kole, offers chemical peels as part of his medical spa treatments.
+From a light exfoliation to reducing severe wrinkles, chemical peels offer many benefits for men and women in Southampton, PA, Philadelphia County, Bucks County, Montgomery County and surrounding areas of Bucks County, PA.
+Board certified plastic surgeon, Kole Plastic Surgery, offers chemical peels as part of his medical spa treatments.
 Find out which type of chemical peel is right for you!
 Contact us to schedule a personal consultation with Dr. Kole.